iyyappan16/Azure_HereMap/Data_Setup_Producer/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Open Azure portal in the New tab by signing in to your registered account
+1. Open Azure Portal home page in New tab

 1. Select **All services** on the left navigational menu.